Nick Folk: New England Patriots

+2019 season

 On October 29, 2019, following the release of Mike Nugent, Folk was signed by the New England Patriots.
 On November 28, 2019, it was revealed that Folk had undergone an appendectomy and was ruled out for at least a week.
 He was released the following day, after the team signed Kai Forbath.
 On December 6, 2019, Folk was re-signed by the Patriots.
+In the 2019 season, Folk converted all 12 extra point attempts and 14 of 17 field goal attempts.

+2020 season

 After becoming a free agent in March 2020, Folk had a tryout with the Cleveland Browns on August 19, 2020, and visited the Patriots on August 22, 2020.

 The Patriots re-signed Folk on August 24, 2020.
+With the acquisition of Brian Hoyer, Folk was forced to pick a new number to wear for the Patriots in the 2020 season, as number 2, which he had worn the previous season, was taken by Hoyer.
+Folk chose number 6, which was the number he wore with the Cowboys.
 On September 5, 2020, Folk was released by the team and signed with the practice squad the next day.
 The Patriots elevated Folk to the active roster ahead of their Week 1 game against the Miami Dolphins.
 In the game, Folk went 3-for-3 on PAT attempts, and 0-for-1 on field goal attempts.
 He reverted to the practice squad after the game, and he was promoted to the active roster on September 16.

-In Week 9 against his former team, the New York Jets, Folk was a perfect three for three on extra point attempts and three for three on field goal attempts including the 51-yard game-winning field goal during the 30–27 win.
+In Week 9 against his former team, the Jets, Folk was a perfect three for three on extra point attempts and three for three on field goal attempts including the 51-yard game-winning field goal during the 30–27 win.
 Folk was named the AFC Special Teams Player of the Week for his performance in Week 9.

 In Week 12 against the Arizona Cardinals, Folk hit the 50-yard game-winning field goal during the 20–17 win.
 Folk was named the AFC Special Teams Player of the Week for his performance in Week 12.
+In the 2020 season, Folk converted 30 of 33 extra point attempts and 26 of 28 field goal attempts.